 - Danielle Siembieda, ecoartist and Managing Director of Leonardo: The International Society for Arts, Sciences, and Technology

-- Raphael Arar, award-winning artist, designer and researcher at IBM Research, whose work traces the trajectories of interpersonal and intrapersonal interaction in light of progress
+- Raphael Arar, award-winning artist, designer and researcher at IBM Research

 - Evo Heyning, founder and executive producer of new game, interactive, live, VR & 360 experiences at Light Lodges

-- Deanna Hood, electrical engineer whose work focuses on humanitarian applications of engineering and robotics, with projects spanning accessibility, education and healthcare
+- Deanna Hood, electrical engineer whose work focuses on humanitarian applications of engineering and robotics

 - Bruno Fonzi, Jordan Gray and Vanessa Chang, a fireside chat with the people @ CODAME making this happen!